-- Select the item to be deleted.

-- From the Item menu, choose Delete Item.You are prompted to confirm the deletion.
+- 1. Select the item to be deleted. - 2.
+From the Item menu, choose Delete Item.

-- 3. Click OK.

 Note: If you delete an item that belongs to a totaled or calculated group, the group values do not change until you run the Calculate command.